 Daily huddles for other departments

 Absolutely!
-I recommend a daily huddle for all teams within an MSP business, from HR to finance to project management (especially project management).
+I recommend a daily huddle agenda for all teams within an MSP business, from HR to finance to project management (especially project management).

 The executive or senior management team within an MSP can also hugely benefit from a daily huddle.
 It helps uncover true priorities, rather than having senior staff working in silos.